Failed Citizens or Failed States?

 How is citizenship changing in war times?

-As a warm-up to this public talk, the workshop groups (see below) will present their results: position papers, multimedia storytelling projects, etc.
+As a warm-up to this public talk, there will be a statement by the geographer Deborah Cowen, whose books "War, Citizenship, Territory" and "The Deadly Life of Logistics" explore the politics of violence in the global age.
+Moreover, the workshop groups (see below) will present their results: position papers, multimedia storytelling projects, etc.

 After this talk, please join a cooking party with Pepe Dayaw starting at 6:30 p.m.